Lucas-Mondini/Lucas-Mondini/README.md

 ### A little about me...  <img src="https://media.giphy.com/media/eJjBP5o1N8tR7Hem2g/giphy.gif" width="60">
     A tech Lover.
-	Working as Backend Engineer for JL Software
+	Working as Software Engineer for Sparklight
-	Working as Fullstack consultant for Neomind

 ###  ⚙️ Some Tool and Tech I use: